-To meet those expectations, we must collect and maintain certain personal information which is required by state and federal agencies such as name, address and tax ID.
-We may collect or capture personal information about you from the following sources:
+To meet those expectations, we must collect and maintain certain personal information that is required by state and federal agencies, such as name, address and tax ID.
+We may collect or capture nonpublic information about you from the following sources:

-We do not make personal information available on line.
-To change your personal information, call Paydenfund Shareholder Services at 800-572-9366 and request forms needed to make any corrections.
+We do not sell personal information collected, nor make that personal information available on-line.
+To change your personal information, call Payden & Rygel at (213) 625-1900 and request to speak to your Payden & Rygel representative.

 This website is for information purposes only.
 It is not intended to be a solicitation, offering or recommendation of any security, investment management service or investment advisory service.
 Nor does Payden & Rygel intend to provide investment, tax or legal advice through this website.
 In particular, Payden & Rygel does not represent that the securities, products or services discussed on this website are suitable or appropriate for all investors.

 The information on this website is not intended for distribution to, or use by, any person or entity in any jurisdiction or country where such distribution or use would be contrary to law or regulation, or which would subject Payden & Rygel to any registration requirement within such jurisdiction or country.

 The reliability and accuracy of the material on this website cannot be assured because of possible technical malfunctions and unauthorized tampering.
 In addition, the material on this website, including any opinions expressed herein, is subject to change without notice.
 Past performance is not a guarantee of future results.